Helder Antunes: Silicon Valley

 Antunes started his career in the Silicon Valley high-tech industry at Grid Systems Corporation as a support engineer, where he first met John Morgridge, CEO and Chairman of Cisco.
 After Grid Systems, Antunes went to work at Plus Development and two years later at CA Technologies, where he led the CA-Superproject.
 Following CA, Antunes worked for NetManage, as Director of Engineering.

-Alongside his position at Cisco, Antunes is a General Partner at PVentures, a Silicon Valley–high-tech consulting firm.
+Antunes was a General Partner at PVentures, a Silicon Valley–high-tech consulting firm.
 Portuguese newspaper Expresso stated that Antunes and Perreira wanted to "transform good ideas from entrepreneurs [in Portugal] into successful businesses [in Silicon Valley]".

 Since starting his links between Silicon Valley and Portugal, Antunes had long stated the necessity of a Portuguese lobby in Silicon Valley, stating "Portugal needs to have an entity with its feet well-dipped in Silicon Valley."
 Antunes stated that, with a lobby, "Portuguese technological businesses could be contracted... through outsourcing."
 Antunes was eventually able to start a coalition of Portuguese businessmen in Silicon Valley and establish a Portuguese lobby.

-Antunes is also a general partner at PVentures, a Silicon Valley high-tech consulting firm, and is the Chairman of the Board of Star Division, S. A., a green tech company.
 In April 2016, Antunes became a member of the board of directors of Veniam, a company specialized in WiFi mesh networks.

-In 2017, Antunes became a member of the board of directors of CyVolve.
-In 2018, Antunes became the Chief Executive Officer of CyVolve.
+In 2017, Antunes became a member of the board of directors of GDS 360 and in 2018, Antunes became the CEO of the company, rebranded as CyVolve.

 Cisco Systems

 Antunes joined Cisco Systems in 1998 as Senior Manager of Engineering, focusing on embedding security protocols into Cisco IOS.
 In 2003, Antunes was promoted to Director of Engineering, Global Solutions, and Network Services.
 Antunes and his team's work on the Dynamic Multipoint Virtual Private Network (DMVPN) earned them the 2004 Cisco Pioneer Award.

-From January 2012 to December 2013, Antunes served as Managing Director of the Cisco IoT Group and directed the Smart Connected Vehicles Initiative, a part of the Connected Industries Group, which seeks to network vehicles and standardize on the underlying networking platform.
+From January 2012 to December 2013, Antunes was managing director of the Cisco IoT Group and directed the Smart Connected Vehicles Initiative, a part of the Connected Industries Group, which seeks to network vehicles and standardize on the underlying networking platform.

-Since 2013, Antunes has served as Senior Director of Corporate Strategic Innovation, with the intent to resolve market disruptions, identify and foster innovative initiatives, and conduct Cisco's market strategy and leadership in IT.
+Since 2013, Antunes has been Senior Director of Corporate Strategic Innovation, with the intent to resolve market disruptions, identify and foster innovative initiatives, and conduct Cisco's market strategy and leadership in IT.